sheeluofficial/Onwards_Hackathon_Project/Readme.md

 - Create a MongoDB account [here](https://www.mongodb.com/).
 - Create a new project and cluster.
 - Go to the dashboard and copy the connection string.
-- Go to .env file and save DB_LINK.
+- Go to .env file and save MONGO_URL.

 ## Installation